"Honest, real, explores the messy truth in all fights for environmental and social justice." — Van Jones

 Steve Coleman, a grassroots environmental activist who directs the organization, must hire 150 unemployed residents to plant several thousand trees and provide training in the soft skills required to get a job.
 For Charles Holcomb, the paycheck offers a chance to give his newborn daughter the life he never had.
 For Michael Samuels, the job training is a first step forward after a drug conviction marred his employment record.
 For James Magruder, the program offers a chance to prove that his neighborhood roots position him as an unsung leader.

 What sounds like a simple goal — putting people back to work by planting trees — becomes complicated by community tensions and a fast-approaching deadline before the grant money runs out.
 Filmed in an unflinching and compelling verité approach over the course of more than two years, CITY OF TREES thrusts viewers into the inspiring but messy world of job training and the paradoxes changemakers face in urban communities everyday.

 CITY OF TREES had its world premiere at the 2015 American Conservation Film Festival (Audience Choice Award Winner).
-The film is currently touring film festivals and had its public broadcast premiere on the PBS/World Channel program America ReFramed.
+The film was an official selection in more than 20 film festivals including the 2016 Full Frame Documentary Film Festival and had its public broadcast premiere on the PBS/World Channel program America ReFramed.
+The film is now available to stream instantly on Netflix, iTunes, Amazon Video and Google Play.
 An institutional copy of the film is now available for purchase through our educational distributor, Cinema Guild.
 To host a screening of CITY OF TREES at your university, K-12 school, nonprofit or public agency, please see our request a screening page for more information.